+Unlike TCP, the Stream Control Transmission Protocol (SCTP) supports IP multihoming at the transport layer.
+SCTP allows an association to span multiple local and peer IP addresses, and allows the application to dynamically change the primary destination during an active association.
 We present a problem in the current SCTP (RFC2960) specification that results in unnecessary retransmissions and "TCP-unfriendly" growth of the sender's congestion window during certain changeover conditions.
-We first illustrate the problem using an example scenario.
-To gain insight into the ambient conditions under which cwnd overgrowth can be observed, we present an analytical model of this problem.
-As solutions, we then propose two changeover aware congestion control (CACC) algorithms which incorporate changeover awareness in SCTP's congestion control mechanism: Conservative CACC (C-CACC), and Split Fast Retransmit CACC (SFR-CACC).
+We first present an analytical model of this problem, and then propose solutions which incorporate changeover awareness in SCTP's congestion control mechanism.
 Using ns-2 simulations, we validate the model and evaluate the recommended solution.
 Based on the analysis, we make recommendations for modifications to SCTP.